codex-academy/codeX_Feb2015Intro/know_git.md

 Luckily there's a category of tools called VCS (Version Control Software) which allows you to manage the files that you create and change everyday as a software developer.
 You can manage your own files, share your files and changes with your colleagues, and even share them other people on the internet.

 * The Version Control Software we will be using is called git.
 This program will run on your laptop.
-Git is a distributed VCS.
+Git is a distributed  Version Control System(VCS).
 That means that everyone working on the code keeps a copy of it on their own machine.
 There's often a copy in a central, shared, location too.

-  * Create a new folder called `Projects` in your home directory, using the terminal.
-Each new project you start should live in its own directory inside of your `Projects` folder.
+* Create a new folder called `projects` in your home directory, using the terminal.
+Each new project you start should be created in its own directory inside of your `projects` folder.
 In git terminology, the code for each project is called a repository.
 * [GitHub](http://github.com) is the site where you will publish and share your code on the web.
 Your code will live at `http://github.com/<your-github-user-name>/<your-repository-name>`.

 You will get to know git and GitHub well in the next few months!